Iran Government Supporters Confront Protesters at World Cup originally appeared on NBC Sports Philadelphia

-Mobs of men surrounded three different women giving interviews about the protests to foreign media outside the stadium, disrupting broadcasts as they angrily chanted, ''The Islamic Republic of Iran!''
-Many female fans appeared shaken as Iranian government supporters shouted at them in Farsi and filmed them up close on their phones.
+Small mobs of men surrounded three different women giving interviews about the protests to foreign media outside the stadium, disrupting broadcasts as they angrily chanted, “The Islamic Republic of Iran!”
+Many female fans appeared shaken as Iranian government supporters shouted at them in Farsi and filmed them close-up on their phones.

 Maryam and her friends had worn hats emblazoned with the name of an outspoken Iranian former soccer player Voria Ghafouri, who had criticized Iranian authorities and was arrested in Iran on Thursday on accusations of spreading propaganda against the government.
 She said Iranian government supporters had taken the hats from their heads.